 The 9 Best Vlogging Cameras 2018: DSLR, Compact, Mirrorless

-Vlogging is steadily becoming more popular as years pass by.
-Vloggers gather large audiences of followers, be it through it their Youtube channel, Instagram account, and building their own community with services like Ning.com.
-Even if you just record vlogs for fun or just want to turn it into a profession, this list of the best vlogging cameras in 2018 will save you a lot of research time.
-If you get the right camera, it becomes easier, faster and you’ll get better video quality.
+Whether you record vlogs for fun or want to turn it into a profession, this list of the best vlogging cameras in 2018 will save you a lot of research time and will help you get the right camera, so recording video blogs becomes easier, faster and you get better video quality.

-This list is based on the opinion of many YouTubers, and also my experience working with cameras for photography and video.
-So I think you will find this list useful.
+These are recommendations based on the opinion of many YouTubers, and also my experience working with cameras for photography and video.
+So I think you will find it useful.

 Remember: these are the best cameras out there, so they are quite expensive.
 You might want to find cheaper cameras on this other post.